FRC-Team-620/FRC-Team-620.github.io/landing.md

 		<header class="major">
 			<h2>Purpose of Subteams</h2>
 		</header>
 		<p>We split our team into multiple different disiplines, called subteams, to organize different tasks.
-We use subteams to help streamline decison making and make cooperation easier.
-They allow us to get multiple jobs done at once, which saves a lot of time in a season where it is very important and limited.</p>
+We use subteams to help streamline decison making and ease cooperation.
+They allow us to get multiple jobs done at once, which saves a lot of time in a season, where it is very important and limited.</p>
 	</div>
 </section>